ky-42/personal-site/config/README.md

 The Connect page on the website includes links to your social media profiles.
 The `config.json` file includes a field for adding your social media links.
 The supported links on the Connect page are:

+- github
+- linkedin
+- twitter
+- instagram
-- Github
+- youtube
-- LinkedIn
+- gitlab
-- Twitter
+- codepen

 You can add your own links to the `config.json` file by updating the `links` array in the `connect` section.
 For each link, you need to specify the `name` of the social media platform and the `url` to your profile on that platform.